OSU-slatelab/AED-ASR-and-Aligner/README.md

 `run_fa.sh` will run a forced alignment using an AED ASR model saved at `--ckpt-path`.
 * `--force-align` will run the AED based aligner
 * `--force-align-ctc` will run the CTC based aligner

+## Acknowledgement

+This work was funded by NSF grant 2008043, "RI: Small: Early Elementary Reading Verification in Challenging Acoustic Environments."